Vegan Guide to Sri Lanka

-For local vegan eats then head to Kandy Garden Cafe where you can fill up on string hoppers until your heart’s content (we did and our heart’s were indeed content)
+Local vegan eats? then head to Kandy Garden Cafe where you can fill up on string hoppers until your heart’s content (we did and our heart’s were indeed content).

-For drinks with a view the bar with two names – ‘Bamboo Garden’ or ‘Slightly Chilled’ has a great happy hour, tasty food and nice vibe.
+Drinks with a view? the bar with two names – ‘Bamboo Garden’ or ‘Slightly Chilled’ has a great happy hour, tasty food and nice vibe.

-But for super vegan treats head to The Soya Centre for vegan soft serve ice cream (yes, you read that right!) and other soy based snacks.
+Super vegan treats? head to The Soya Centre for vegan soft serve ice cream (yes, you read that right!) and other soy based snacks.